Spiewart/gouthelper/gouthelper/markdown/ults/about.md

 The information needed to determine whether ULT is appropriate includes:

-1. How many flares the patient has had
+- **Number of Flares**: How many flares has the patient had?
-2. How frequently he or she gets flares
+- **Frequency of Flares**: How frequently does he or she get gout flares?
+Specifically, how many per flares per year?
-3. Medical information about the patient, whether he or she has:
+- **Medical History**: Does the patient have any of the following:
   - Chronic kidney disease (CKD)
   - Urate kidney stones
   - Hyperuricemia (elevated blood uric acid)
   - Gouty erosions
   - Gouty tophi

 The ULT will use this information to determine whether there is an indication for urate-lowering therapy or not.
 The American College of Rheumatology Guidelines for the Management of Gout[<sup>1</sup>](#ref-1) are used to determine the strength of the indication.